 There are numerous apps and websites available on the Internet to get accurate weather radar data.
-However, many of them require a fee, either to purchase the app or to subscribe for the radar data itself.
+However, many require a fee, either to purchase the app or to subscribe to the radar data itself.
 While most of these paid options will give you real-time live radar data, a few free radar websites and apps offer user-friendly radar imagery with minimal delay.

 Why is a minimal delay so vital?
 In the summer months, thunderstorms can both form and move quite quickly.
 In the winter months, having up to the minute radar data can keep you safe during winter storms.
 Weather radar websites and apps that don’t update their radar data in a timely fashion put you at risk, especially if you’re outdoors.

 Here Are the Best Weather Radar Websites and Apps

-We’ve assembled a list of the six best weather radar websites and apps for 2019.
-All of them are both free to download and/or use.
-At the end, we’ve also included our pick for the top paid weather radar app if you need the best radar data available with the least amount of delay because even the top free apps will delay radar data by five or so minutes.
+We’ve assembled a list of the seven best weather radar websites and apps for 2023.
+All of them are both free to download and use.
+At the end, we’ve also included our recommendations of top paid weather radar apps if you need the best radar data available with the least amount of delay because even the top free apps will delay radar data by five or so minutes.

 1. National Weather Service

 We couldn’t start this list without going right to the source.
-The National Weather Service offers radar data free from its own website and is relatively easy to use, and the site was recently updated, making it easier to use than before.
+The National Weather Service offers radar data free from its website and is relatively easy to use, and the site was recently updated, making it easier to use than before.
 A new user interface allows users to zoom in and out easily, and it’s usable on both desktops and mobile phones.
-You can view animations, and view other radar products which estimate wind velocity, and rainfall as well.
-The site also layers warning boxes over the image so you can see which storms are severe warned.
+You can view animations and view other radar products that show wind velocity and rainfall as well.
+The site also layers warning boxes over the imagery so you can see which storms have severe warnings.

-If the lack of lightning and warning data of NOAA Weather Radar Live is an issue, we’d recommend The Weather Channel’s app instead.
-While obviously, it’s a more general weather app, there are some great radar features that we think are worth mentioning.
-Zooming in and out of imagery is fluid, and the satellite map used allows you to zoom all the way down to street level.
+Although it’s a more general weather app, there are some great radar features that we think are worth mentioning.
+Zooming in and out of imagery is fluid, and the satellite map used allows you to zoom down to street level.
 It also has an innovative future radar option, which attempts to forecast future storm movement up to six hours in advance using the company’s proprietary short-range modeling.

-If we had to pick a negative with this one, it’s that the radar imagery is smoothed too much to make it look nicer on the screen.
-In turn, this may actually cause some inaccuracy in the data, especially when zoomed in.
+If we had to pick a negative with this one, it’s that the app smooths radar imagery too much to make it look nice on the screen.
+In turn, this may cause some inaccuracy in the data, especially when zoomed in.
 However, the smoothing is addressed in a premium radar option, which offers higher resolution imagery and the previously mentioned forecast radar imagery.